cloudflare/cloudflare-docs/content/rules/transform/manage.md

 ## Manage rules

-You can manage your existing Transform Rules at any time using the buttons located on the right of the rule you want to change, or by using the handle located on the left of the rule.
+Manage your existing Transform Rules using the buttons located on the right of the rule you want to change, or by using the handle located on the left of the rule.

 ![Available rule operations in the Rules List](/rules/static/transform/rule-operations.png)